-All our workshop Thorough Examinations are carried out Independently by Statutory Inspections Ltd. In the case of Thorough Examinations carried out on customer sites, they are either carried out by Statutory Inspections Ltd or by our own CFTS accredited engineers.
+The majority of our workshop Thorough Examinations are carried out Independently by Statutory Inspections Ltd for all our used machines.
+In the case of Thorough Examinations carried out on customer sites, they are either carried out by Statutory Inspections Ltd or by our own CFTS accredited engineers.

 A Thorough Examination for a forklift truck is equivalent to an MOT on a car.
 It is a legal requirement under law and must be carried out at least every 12 months.
 Depending on the application, the intensity of use and the nature of any attachments, the regulations may require this interval to be reduced to 6 or even 4 months..
 A Thorough Examination is defined by the Health & Safety Executive as below:

 “Thorough Examination of Industrial Lift Trucks is required under health and safety law: LOLER 1998, which covers lifting equipment, and PUWER 1998, which deals with all other safety-related items, such as brakes, steering and tyres.
 Your regular inspections as part of a preventative maintenance scheme or scheduled service are not a Thorough Examination.”